Avg: 3 from 67 votes

 Gillett certainly talks this route up, so I felt I should go and check it out.
 While I didn't think that it was as great as Gillett obviously does, it would make a good alternative to the well traveled Culp-Bossier (which undoubtedly motivated Gillett's assessment at least partially.)
 I'm not sure if it's better than Love (haven't done that one), but it's about as good at Culp-Bossier.

-P3 I tried climbing the headwall directly, but after ripping off a pizza pan sized flake, I got a little freaked, backed off, and stepped left to bypass the steep stuff.
-I recommend the latter.
-(5.5)
+P3.
+I tried climbing the headwall directly, but after ripping off a pizza pan-sized flake, I got a little freaked, backed off, and stepped left to bypass the steep stuff.
+I recommend the latter (5.5).
+OR, climb up ledges passing three trees along the way.
+Look for a forth tree with an old button head bolt at the base or belay at a convenient spot.

-P4 Climb a shorter easy pitch up to a ledgy area and set a belay at a comfortable spot.
-(5.4)
+P4.
+Climb a shorter easy pitch up to a ledgy area, and set a belay at a comfortable spot (5.4) at the left side of a pillar.

-P5 Above you should see a large pillar (~100 foot high) on the face.
+P5.
+Above you should see a large pillar (~100 foot high) on the face.
 Climb the left side of this to a small ledge at a right-facing and -leaning corner/flake.
+Look for a single button head bolt on the right side of ledges and belay here.
 This is another fantastic pitch.
 (5.7)

-P6 Things get a little confusing here.
+P6.
+Things get a little confusing here.
 Climb the flake/corner above to where it bends back left.
 From here, break out right across the face and belay wherever you can get a good anchor.
 This is a shorter pitch.
+OR climb a wide face consisting of knobs and intermittent cracks for about 100 ft.
+Aim for the skyline where the angle of the cliff decreases and several flakes are visible.
+Belay here or with a longer rope, continue up to more comfortable stances and better gear on P7 (5.7) P6 and P7 can be combined with a 70m rope.

-P7 This is the mental crux of the route, and is something of a route-finding challenge.
+P7.
+This is the mental crux of the route, and is something of a route-finding challenge.
 From my partner's A5 belay, I ran it out straight up mostly unprotected and steep 5.7+ ground towards an obvious roof/overlap.
 I didn't protect the step over the roof because I didn't trust the rock that much.
 Shortly past this, you will reach a small ledge.
-Follow a right leaning corner/ramp up to the bottom of an obvious, left-facing corner.
-(5.8ish, standard Hallett death pitch)
+Follow a right-leaning corner/ramp up to the bottom of an obvious, left-facing corner.
+(5.8ish, standard Hallett death pitch).
+OR continue up the face following the line of least resistance and best gear.
+After about 30-40 ft the angle reclines and a small tree or two appears on the ledges to the left.
+Continue up to gain a ledge below a large flake.
+Right of the flake locate an old pin in a thin crack.
+Belay here.
+(5.7) You can combine P6 and P7 with a 70m.

 You will cross over the Love Route on P6.
 The Gillett topo doesn't show the pillar on P5, but the belay point is accurately depicted.
 His written description of P6 didn't jive with our experience, but our climb pretty much matched the topo.
 Also, Gillett and Rossiter describe somewhat different lines for the Love Route.